 How to annotate text manually?

-Unless you have imported documents with annotations in json format, your documents will at the beginning not contain any annotations (the information you want to model to learn): So these annotations will have to be added now by hand.
-You will spend a fair amount of the effort in your project here and the software supports you doing this as quickly and effortless as possible.
+Unless you have imported documents with annotations in json format, your documents will at the beginning not contain any annotations (the information you want to model to learn): these annotations will have to be added now manually.
+You will spend a fair amount of the effort in your project.
+The software supports you doing this as quickly and effortlessly as possible.

 - Categorization Project

-- Since a document category is a property of the complete document, these annotations happen at document level, not segment level
+- Since a document category is a property of the complete document, these annotations happen at the document level, not the segment level

 - Single or multi-categories